Reports to: President & CEO

-The successful candidate will serve as the primary substantive assistant to the President & CEO of the Council ensuring that the strategic and policy initiatives and responsibiliites of the President & CEO are executed in a timely and efficient manner.
-S/he will attend most of the President & CEO’s meetings, manage his relationships with key government stakeholders, and help execute major projects and programs for the Council.
-S/he will be privy to the inner workings of the Council and assist in the development of strategy in all aspects of the Council’s work flow.
-S/he will help develop and support the President & CEO’s schedule and work closely with the Senior Leadership team of the Council.
-Where necessary, s/he will represent the President & CEO at internal and external meetings.
+The successful candidate will serve as the primary substantive assistant to the President & CEO of the Council ensuring that the strategic and policy initiatives and responsibilities of the President & CEO are executed in a timely and efficient manner.
+S/he will manage his relationships with key government stakeholders and help execute major projects and programs for the Council.
+S/he will be privy to the inner workings of the Council and assist in the development of strategy in all aspects of the Council’s workflow.
+S/he will help develop and support the President & CEO’s schedule and coordinate with the Senior Leadership team of the Council.

 In addition, the role will serve as the gatekeeper for internal and external communications for the US-ASEAN Business Council.
-The successful candidate will develop and implement effective communications plans and deliverables in support of external and internal communication goals for the organization to ensure that its programs and priorities are accurately and effectively promoted, explained and represented.
-S/he will monitor media/press in Southeast Asia and internationally for mentions of the Council or areas which may affect Council positions, and act as the primary point of contact for requests from the media, and will bear the responsibility for collaborating with Council staff in Washington and throughout Southeast Asia on the development of press release drafts and other materials of both a proactive and reactive nature, including digital and social media communications.
+The successful candidate will develop and implement effective communications plans and deliverables in support of communication goals for the organization to ensure that its programs and priorities are accurately and effectively promoted, explained, and represented.
+S/he will monitor media/press in Southeast Asia and internationally for mention of the Council, act as the primary point of contact for requests from the media, and collaborate with Council staff in Washington and throughout Southeast Asia on the development of press release drafts and other materials, including digital and social media communications.
 S/he will be responsible for a monthly newsletter from the President to the Council’s members.
-In addition, s/he is expected to develop contacts with key media representatives covering the trade, international affairs and Southeast Asia beats, academics and think tank leaders in Washington, DC and beyond.
-S/he will also assist and support the planning, preparation and execution of major events at the Council, and will devote a portion of time to providing support to the membership team’s goals of expanding the Council and assisting in the retention of current Council members, potential upgrades and recruitment of new members.
-The Associate must be highly organized, possess extreme attention to detail and be able to handle multiple tasks at the same time.
+In addition, s/he is expected to develop contacts with key media representatives covering the trade, international affairs and Southeast Asia beats, and academics and think tank leaders.
+S/he will also assist and support the planning, preparation, and execution of major events at the Council and will devote a portion of time to providing support to the membership and international trade teams.
+S/he must be highly organized, possess extreme attention to detail and be able to manage multiple tasks at the same time.
 S/he must also be able to handle confidential material in a professional and responsible manner.

 - Work closely with the President & CEO and Senior Leadership to develop and implement the Council’s overall strategy